jueves, 28 de noviembre de 1991

 sin ti.

-and separate one from your basket only for me;
+and set aside one from your basket for me;

 breathless,